Get money-saving tips in your inbox.

 4 mins

-A condo refers to a type of ownership and this type of housing are typically units in large buildings.
-Condo owners own their units, but they also co-own the common areas within the building such as the lobby, hallways, roof, and parking garage (if there is one).
-They are responsible for the maintenance of their units, its related property tax, as well as paying monthly condo fees that fund the upkeep of common areas and amenities.
-Condo owners only need to insure the interior of their units while the condo corporation insures the structure, property, and common areas.
+Condo owners are responsible for paying for the maintenance of their unit, its related property taxes, as well as any monthly condo fees that fund the upkeep of common areas and amenities.
+They also need to insure the interior of their units –- the condo corporation insures the structure, property, and common areas.

-A townhouse or row house is a multi-floor home that shares common walls and a roof with adjacent properties.
-Townhouses may also have attached private garages.
-Detached and semi-detached homes, duplexes, and townhouses are usually considered freehold ownership, meaning townhouse owners own the interior and exterior of their homes as well as the property it is on, and they are responsible for its upkeep and the property taxes associated with it.
+Detached and semi-detached homes, duplexes, and townhouses are usually considered freehold ownership.
+Unlike condo owners, most townhouse owners own the interior and exterior of their homes as well as the property it is on outright, and they are responsible for its upkeep and the property taxes associated with it.
 Therefore, townhouse owners need to insure the structure and property.

-Depending on the type of townhouse, there may be a homeowners’ association or condo corporation that governs what residents can and cannot do in terms of renovations.
-On that note, condo building corporations may impose stricter rules and regulations on its residents than a townhouse owners association.
+Condo building corporations may impose stricter rules and regulations on its residents than a townhouse owners association.
 Both offer a hybrid lifestyle blending home ownership with community living.

 What does townhouse insurance include?